ScrumPilot616/ScrumPilot616/README.md

-# My univers of RC Tools
+# ScrumPilot RC Tools

-🔭 I’m currently working on the following projects:
+The following projects will be provided as a binary release package:
 - MAVLINK to Frsky S.Port telemetry
 - Analog joystick to PPM
 - WiFi telemetry modul for Taranis battery bay
 - WiFi telemetry modul for Taranis modul bay
 - HeadTracker with PPM / Serial and WiFi output         [Go to the repository](https://github.com/ScrumPilot616/HeadTracker)
 - USB to PPM / CRSF with bluetooth telemetry output     [Go to the repository](https://github.com/ScrumPilot616/USB2RC)
-- Mobile app
+- Android mobile app
-- Ground control station
+- Windows Ground control station

+If a repository is not available, it will be added soon.

+For now, I will not provide the source code of any project.
+So please, don't ask for that.

+Thanks,
+SP

 ![N|Solid](https://github.com/ScrumPilot616/ScrumPilot616/blob/main/ScrumPilot616.png)